yeyebbc/yosemite_icons/README.md

 ## License

 ![CC BY-NC 4.0](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)
-Icons created by me is licensed under [Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
-Other icons are under their original license.
+Icons themselves that are created by me are licensed under [Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+The LOGOs as well as other icons are under their original license, I do not own those.

 ## Credit